 Luke 1:46b – 55

 Set the context before the reading by bringing the Mary figure from the crèche to the lectern.
-Briefly tell the story leading up to Mary’s song, leave the figure on the lectern, and step aside for the young reader.
+If you have not already read the Annunciation story, briefly tell it.
+Leave the figure on the lectern, and step aside for the young reader.
 You may want to keep the figure there for the remainder of the service perhaps referring to it when appropriate during the sermon or plan for the reader to return it to the crèche after she reads.

 “God did not say, ’she is just a girl’.”
 God took Mary seriously, trusted her, and put her to work.